pavelsimo/CarND-Advanced-Lane-Lines/README.md

 Note that we need to multiple the pixel coefficients with a meter multiplier, to have the results in meters.
 I implemented the curvature measurements in lines 170 through 178 in my code in `lane.py`

+### Unwrapping the Bird-eyes View

 Finally, I used the function `unwrap` to project the lane back to the road, I implemented this step in lines 180 through 205 in my code in `lane.py`.
 Here is an example of my result on a test image:

 ![alt text][image13]

 Here's a [link to my video result](./project_video_output.mp4)

----

-### Discussion
+### Further Work

-#### 1. Briefly discuss any problems / issues you faced in your implementation of this project.
-Where will your pipeline likely fail?
-What could you do to make it more robust?

 Here I'll talk about the approach I took, what techniques I used, what worked and why, where the pipeline might fail and how I might improve it if I were going to pursue this project further.

+My approach used the following techniques:

+- Combination of gradient (sobel-x) and color thresholds for yellow and white lane marks, this was really helpful since the multiple layers of threshold and gradient redundancy improve the quality of the binary image, thus improving lane detection.
+For instance, under low lighting conditions the RGB red threshold did not perform well, but the HSV yellow threshold worked quite good.

+- Smoothing by averaging the coefficients of the lane marks parabolas within the last 5 frames, this help avoiding bad frames from skew the detection results.

+- Filter out outlier frames by using a curvature threshold, same as the point above, improve lane detection for noisy frames.

+If were to pursue this project further I will try to improve the following:

+- Consider different environment conditions, for instance, night, snow, etc. This can be improved by dynamic color thresholds.

+- Dynamic image wrapping points, at the moment the points are hardcoded, this will fail under lanes with a different configuration, consider for instance, wider or narrow lanes.
+A better approach will attempt to detect those control points.

+- Consider lanes with high curvature, in those cases just a section of the lane is visible, because of this drawing the lane should only depend upon one of the lane marks.

+- Consider not visible lanes, this could happen either for missing lane marks on the road or occlusion from other objects, in those cases we need to either extrapolate the lane based on the width of the road, or based on a estimation of previous measurements, my approach will fall apart on those cases.

+- Consider machine learning approach, it's possible to build a CNN to predict 4 points corresponding to the lane area.